abel-msk/esphome_sdcard_images/README.md

 The action local_image.reload will read  image '/bgwf/day_rain.png' and load into memory.
 When load finished this will call `on_load_finished` callbask for drawing (see loacal_image initialising).

----

-Because storage interface not in release yet, i planing for make localy available component sdfs for accessing sdcards.
-Late something like this will migate to esphome project.